abdulrhamansaleh/Battleship-Solver/README.md

 # To Play:

-Download Respository and Enjoy !
+Download .exe file and enjoy !